 Emergency Conditions.
-Hemingford Public Schools has a procedure which, when activated, includes the evacuation of the building or to move to safer areas of the building.
-All regular drills are held as required by law through the school year.
+Hemingford Public Schools has a procedure that, when activated, includes the evacuation of the building or moving to safer areas of the building.
+All regular drills are held as required by law throughout the school year.
 There are plans for an Emergency Exit system, Tornado Warning System, and Critical Incident Response.